 Embrace the Suck!

+I do stuff that sucks.
 Daily, I practice several rounds of breath work.
-In the evenings, I sit in a tub of ice for 10-20 minutes.
+The breath holds are intense and uncomfortable.
+The body reacts to it as a stressor.
+I practice relaxing into it.
+Several times weekly, I sit in a tub of ice for 2-10 minutes.
 Ice baths reduce inflammation and improve recovery by changing the way blood and other fluids flow through your body.
 Blood vessels constrict when the body is exposed to cold; they dilate when we exit.
 This process helps flush away metabolic waste- including lymph, a clear fluid made up of white blood cells and fluid from your intestines.
 While the heart circulates blood around the body, the lymph nodes don’t have a pump.
 Ice baths constrict and open vessels manually, which helps stagnant fluids in the lymph nodes circulate.
 Increased blood flow floods the cells with nutrients and oxygen.